 Of being replenished

-And in spite of the restrictions placed on the way we are used to celebrating the Christmas season, I find myself still drawn into the magical energy of the season.
+And in spite of the restrictions placed on the way we are used to celebrating the Christmas season, I find myself drawn into the magical energy of the season.
 I still have a feeling of excitement and anticipation.
-Even though I am missing many of the traditions and events that I look forward to each year, the feeling of Christmas is in me.
+Even though I am missing many of the traditions that I look forward to each year, the feeling of Christmas is in me.
 I am longing to make this Christmas special in spite of the challenges posed by Covid.
-And probably, like many of you, I am tired of trying to find the silver lining in these challenges.
-I wish I could do what I normally do to make Christmas feel fun and festive for me and my family.
-So with no other alternative than to be happy or miserable about the uncontrollable nature of a Covid Christmas, I am choosing to be happy.
-After a year of learning to accept "what is", I am abundantly aware that even when I can't control the circumstances of my life, I can control how I think and feel about them.
+Like many of you, I am tired of trying to find the silver lining in these challenges.
+I wish I could do what I normally do to make Christmas feel festive for me and my family.
+With no other options than to be happy or miserable about the uncontrollable nature of a Covid Christmas, I am choosing to be happy.
+After a year of learning to accept "what is", I am acutely aware that when I can't control the circumstances of my life, I can control how I feel about them.
 I get to choose how I want to feel about Christmas this year.
-It is always my choice.
 It is always my choice how I choose to feel about anything in my life.
 (If you don't want to take my word on this, just refer to Viktor Frankl and his book, Man's Search for Meaning).
 Our feelings are our choice.

-So with that in mind, my question for my last monthly post is, "How do you choose to feel about the holidays and the upcoming new year?"
-And when you answer that question for yourself, the second question is, "What are you going to do now that you've made that choice?"
+So with that in mind, my question for my last monthly post is, "How do you choose to feel about the holidays and the new year?"
+When you answer that question for yourself, the second question is, "What are you going to do now that you've made that choice?"

 That is how I am choosing to be.
 I will be present to whatever shows up for me over the holidays.
-I am choosing to let go of any expectations of the conditions that need to be in place for me to feel joy.
+I am choosing to let go of any expectations for me to feel joy.
 I am going to "be joyful" as my starting place.
 I am going to be like a scientist and test my hypothesis that if I choose to be joyful, everything will fall into place from there.
-It won't matter if we don't have our regular Christmas Eve family party or the big Christmas dinner all together.
-It won't matter if I missed out on seeing friends at holiday parties.
+It won't matter if we don't have our regular Christmas Eve family party or the big Christmas dinner.
+It won't matter if I missout on seeing friends at holiday parties.
 My joy is not coming from things outside of myself.
 It is coming from within me.
 And all I need to do to access it, is to "be present."
 (It sounds too easy.)
 Whether it will be difficult or easy is also my choice, so I choose... you guessed it...EASY.
 So by that logic, it will be easy for me to be joyful this holiday season.
-I am going to lock that in by being on the hunt for things that make me feel joyful that I am able to do anytime.
-Things like appreciating the beauty of Christmas lights and decorations, watching my favourite Christmas shows (preferably while eating popcorn), singing Christmas Carols, enjoying favourite holiday meals and treats, going skating, going skiing, going for walks or runs, reading a book by the fire, doing puzzles.
-Maybe instead of focussing on missing being with my extended family in person, I will plan make photo albums for everyone from previous family gatherings.
+I am going to lock that in by being on the hunt for things that make me feel joyful.
+Things like appreciating the beauty of Christmas lights and decorations, watching my favourite Christmas shows (preferably while eating popcorn), singing Christmas Carols, enjoying favourite holiday meals and treats, going skating, going skiing, going for walks or runs, reading a book by the fire, and doing puzzles.
+Instead of focussing on missing being with my extended family in person, I will make photo albums for everyone from previous family gatherings.
 The possibilities are endless.

 What about you?
-"How do you choose to feel about the holidays and the upcoming new year?"
+"How do you choose to feel about the holidays and the new year?"
 And when you answer that question for yourself, you can also ask "What are you going to do now that you've made that choice?"
 Type your choice in the comments or in our Weekly ONE Thing Facebook Group.
-You could even say something you will do to support your choice or ask others to give you ideas.
-My Christmas wish for you is that you get to genuinely feel whatever it is your are longing to feel over the holiday season.
+You could even say something you will do to support your choice.
+My Christmas wish for you is to feel whatever it is that you are longing to feel over the holiday season.